AhmedNaleba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1-who-am-i - script that prints the effective username of the current user 2-groups - script that prints all the groups the current user is part of 3-new-owner - Script to change ownership of a file
+1-who-am-i - script that prints the effective username of the current user 2-groups - script that prints all the groups the current user is part of 3-new-owner - Script to change ownership of a file 4-empty - Script that breates an empty file hello